- WHO WE ARE

 • Palm and Cactus

 By complying, you're helping to reduce landfill volumes, improve soil health and helping Alameda County meet its voter-mandated diversion goals.
 It's not just the right thing to do, it's the law.

 While the goal of the ordinance is compliance and environmental protection, violators are subject to citations and fines for non-compliance.
-For more information about the Alameda County Landfil Ban and to download the Alameda County Landfill Ordinance, please visit http://www.stopwaste.org/home/index.asp?page=941.
+Find more information about the Alameda County Landfill Ban and to download the Alameda County Landfill Ordinance.

-A: It is a new Alameda law, passed by the Alameda County Waste Management Authority in early 2009, prohibiting landfill disposal of plant debris, also called “green waste.”
+A: It is an Alameda County law, passed by the Alameda County Waste Management Authority in early 2009, prohibiting landfill disposal of plant debris, also called “green waste.”
 This includes grass, leaves, shrubbery and tree trimmings.